I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 Final Analysis: Damaged is still an absolute beast of an album that's just as capable of kicking your ass now as when it was first released 40 (!) years ago.

 "The First Four Years"

-Like many influential bands, Black Flag burned bright, but were not destined to burn for long.
+Like many influential bands, Black Flag burned bright but was not destined to burn for long.
 A lengthy legal squabble with Unicorn Records over the botched release of Damaged kept them from putting out any material under the Black Flag name for more than three years.
-Once the law suit was settled, they made up for lost time, releasing three studio albums (!) in 1984 and two more in 1985, touring relentlessly all the while, until internal tensions caused them to split in 1986.
+Once the lawsuit was settled, they made up for lost time, releasing three studio albums (!) in 1984 and two more in 1985, touring relentlessly all the while, until internal tensions caused them to split in 1986.

 Meanwhile, former vocalist Keith Morris fronts another band made up of Black Flag alumni simply known as "Flag," performing their classic material.

 Since Henry Rollins' tenure with Black Flag ended, he has proven to be quite the Renaissance man, branching out into a successful career as a solo artist, a self-published author, spoken-word performer and lecturer, and occasional TV host and film actor.